 What better way to begin Mother’s Day than with breakfast in bed?

-However, for single mums this traditional treat is done without the help of an adult.
-Laying nervously in bed, as we listen to the clatter and crash of kitchen utensils, whilst praying the knifes are well out of reach, is not quite how it is on the movies.
+However, for single mums, this traditional treat is done without the help of an adult.
+Lying nervously in bed, as we listen to the clatter and crash of kitchen utensils, whilst praying the knives are well out of reach, is not quite how it is in the movies.
 And of course, what we actually end up eating is in the lap of the gods.

-Keep smiling though single mum.
+Keep smiling, though, Mama.
 It’s the thought that counts, and it will only take an hour or two to clean the room that was once your kitchen.

 Single Mums Mother’s Day Gift time